MrGuyman99/Platformer-in-Raylib/README.md

 **For Next Update:**

-  - Jumping Animation
+  - More Levels
+  - Actual Level Switching System

 **For the future:**

   - Cool movement tech
-  - Actual Level Switching System

 That's it!
-It's simple but I'm proud of how far it's come
+The game engine is, at least to my standards, basically finished!!
+The only feature missing is a level switching system

 **Made with ❤️ (& Visual Studio Code)**